department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/controlled-study/controlled-study-research-plan.md

 For technology requirements:

-- Login: no login requirements
+- Login: no login requirements.
-- Device: Has used computers and internet
+- Device: Has used computers and Internet; we will be having users test on their desktop/laptop where possible

 2. **Secondary criteria / Would like to have** - what other criteria would strengthen your results?